zachaa/EV_Charging_Stations/README.md

 - Zachary Aaronson

 ## Data
 Our data was collected from [OpenChargeMap](https://openchargemap.org/site/develop/api#/) for all locations in the United States.
 Additional reference data was also downloaded using the API.
 The data was then cleaned using Python and Pandas the exported to CSV and JSON files.
+The code to do this can be found in [`fetch_and_process_data.ipynb`](/fetch_and_process_data.ipynb), though you will need an API key from OpenChargeMap stored in `api_keys.py`.

 OpenChargeMap collects their data mostly from crowd sourcing and data imports from public or open data [[Source]](https://openchargemap.org/site/about).
 Due to the crowd sourcing, data is likely to have some inaccuracies due to inconsistent data entry or missing data.

 ## DataBase
 A PostgreSQL database was created using [`charging_db.sql`](/postgresql/charging_db.sql) and the CSV files in `data/` to hold the charging station data along with the reference data.

+Steps to Use:
+1. Run the `CREATE TABLE` and `ALTER TABLE` queries from [`charging_db.sql`](/postgresql/charging_db.sql).
+2. In pgadmin, use the import tool to import the csv files to the correct table
+    - import `reduced_data.csv` for the `stations` table last.
+    - Do NOT include the "ID" column when importing into `stations`.
+3. Run the test `SELECT` queries at the bottom of the sql file.

 ![Database Diagram](/postgresql/QuickDBD-ChargingStations.png)